 Ingredients (makes 5-6 servings):

---I will usually make this recipe in a double or triple batch and freeze the sauce in ziploc baggies.
-I will measure out 1 or 2 portion sizes and put it in a freezer ziploc bag.
-The defrost you can either take out the night before, or just let the ziploc bag sit (unopened) in a bowl of lukewarm water until for about 20 minutes or so until defrosted.
+I will usually make this recipe in a double or triple batch and freeze the sauce in Ziploc baggies.
+I will measure out 1 or 2 portion sizes and put it in a freezer Ziploc bag.
+To defrost, you can either take out the night before or just let the Ziploc bag sit (unopened) in a bowl of lukewarm water for about 20 minutes or so, until defrosted.
 You may need to add a little bit of water to the sauce after defrosting if it seems too thick.

 Nutritional Information (with mushrooms):

 - One Serving: 1.5 cups

 If you want an easy recipe spaghetti sauce recipe that you and your family will love, try this ground turkey recipe!
 You will be amazed at how easy it is and how much better it takes than store-bought sauce.
 You can find more of my easy and quick recipes check out my “Cook Smarter, Not Harder” cookbook!